ShivaniDharmadhikari/shivanidharmadhikari.github.io/_pages/cv.md

 Education
 ------
-* BSc in microbiology and biochemistry: Honors, awarded by [St. Xavier's College](https://xaviers.ac/), an honours college of [Mumbai University](https://mu.ac.in/) in 2018.
+* BSc in microbiology and biochemistry: Honors in Microbiology and Chemistry, awarded by [St. Xavier's College](https://xaviers.ac/), an honours college of [Mumbai University](https://mu.ac.in/) in 2018.

-Completed Microbiology (1), Biochemistry (1), Chemistry (2) and Physics (2) tracks (number indicates course weight rank).
-Gained the '[Pre-Med](https://sites.google.com/xaviers.edu/microbiology)' qualification recognised by research medical doctor master programmes in India.
+Completed Microbiology (1), Biochemistry (1), Chemistry (2) and Physics (3) tracks (number indicates course weight rank).(https://sites.google.com/xaviers.edu/microbiology)' qualification recognised by research medical doctor master programmes in India.

 * MSc in Microbiology: awarded by the [St. Xavier's College](https://xaviers.ac/) programme at [Mumbai University](https://mu.ac.in/) in 2020.